FOSSA Manual Dependency types explained

 Use when you want to explicitly reference a dependency that FOSSA already understands through a supported package manager (e.g., npm, Maven, Go modules, etc.).

-- ✅ Best for: Declaring supported-package-managed dependencies explicitly
+- ✅ Best for: Declaring supported-package-managed dependencies explicitly, Monorepos, shared libraries across projects - for both licenses & vulnerabilities

 📊 Comparison Table